redscarfx/GRLA/README.md

 - [x] Implement PSNR score calculator
 - [X] Implement Convolution only SR model -> UPDATE: with a lite model (much smaller and less blocks than state-of-the-art) we get slightly better results and the bicubic baseline
 - [X] Implement TWSA - > UPDATE: implemented this and seems to work fine (combined with EDSR layer) it gets results identical to baseline, and even a bit higher with more training time (not bad considering TLA is not added yet)
+- [ ] add conv layers before MHSA in TWSA
+- [ ] in TWSA use Batch Norm instead of Layer Norm?
 - [ ] Implement Transformer Linear Attention with GRL kernel
 - [X] Implement Code skeleton for main GRLA model (missing modules replaced with ```nn.Identity()```)
 - [ ] Download the Validation Set